 I also use a ton of microfiber cloths.
 The kids use these to clean the windows, dust, and wipe the appliances.

-I got rid of the mop and we use rags and scrub the floor by foot, Pippi Longstocking style.
+I got rid of the mop, and we used rags and scrub the floor by foot, Pippi Longstocking style.

 6. Don’t Redo What the Kids Did